AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. seealso::
-  How :ref:`conditional visibility <calculatorsv2conditionalvisibility>` works in general
+  How :ref:`conditional visibility <calculatorsv2conditionalvisibility>` works in general.

 To show or hide blocks depending on the output of a condition, click on the |eye icon| icon at the end of the block name.